LOMONOS-Lab/Furans-from-nitronates/README.txt

 # Furans from nitronates
-NMR spectra of synthesized furanes 2, nitronates 4 and tetrahydrofurans 7.
+NMR spectra of synthesized furans 2, nitronates 4 and tetrahydrofurans 7.